zangarp/Web_dev_endterm/web_dev-backend/README.md

-# Twitter Clone Backend
+# Backend

-Twitter Clone Backend using Node.js, Express.js, MongoDB, Typescript with architecture layers - Router, Controller and Model
+Backend using Node.js, Express.js, MongoDB, Typescript with architecture layers - Router, Controller and Model

 ## Highlights of the project